JakeClapper/Writ-305/README.md

 <br>

-- __Step: 1 # runs the database migrations to set up the necessary tables and structures.__
+- __Step: 1 # Run the database migrations to set up the necessary tables and structures.__
 ```shell
 php artisan migrate --seed --force
 ```